georgeh1998/NotionBoost/README.md

 ### 2. Register the created integration on your Notion page.

+Please register the created Integration Secret on your Notion page.
+By selecting 'Add Connections' from the `...` in the top-right corner of the page, you will see the integration you created.
+For more details, please check [Notion Developers Guides](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions)

 ### 3. Enter the Integration Secret in the first screen.

 > [!WARNING]